 Signs include edematous, bluish-red nasal turbinates, and, in some cases of seasonal allergic rhinitis, conjunctival injection and eyelid edema.

 Allergic rhinitis can almost always be diagnosed based on history alone.
-Diagnostic testing is not routinely needed unless patients do not improve when treated empirically; for such patients, skin tests (see Specific tests) are done to identify a reaction to pollens (seasonal) or to dust mite, cockroach, animal dander, mold, or other antigens (perennial), which can be used to guide additional treatment.
-Occasionally, skin test results are equivocal, or testing cannot be done (eg, because patients are taking drugs that interfere with results); then, an allergen-specific serum IgE test (see Allergic, Autoimmune, and Other Hypersensitivity Disorders:Specific tests) is done.
+Diagnostic testing is not routinely needed unless patients do not improve when treated empirically; for such patients, skin tests are done to identify a reaction to pollens (seasonal) or to dust mite feces, cockroaches, animal dander, mold, or other antigens (perennial), which can be used to guide additional treatment.
+Occasionally, skin test results are equivocal, or testing cannot be done (eg, because patients are taking drugs that interfere with results); then, an allergen-specific serum IgE test is done.
 Eosinophilia detected on nasal smear plus negative skin tests suggests aspirin sensitivity or nonallergic rhinitis with eosinophilia (NARES).

-Diagnosis of nonallergic perennial rhinitis is usually also based on history.
+Nonallergic perennial rhinitis is usually also diagnosed based on history.
 Lack of a clinical response to treatment for assumed allergic rhinitis and negative results on skin tests and/or an allergen-specific serum IgE test also suggest a nonallergic cause; disorders to consider include nasal tumors, enlarged adenoids, hypertrophic nasal turbinates, granulomatosis with polyangiitis (Wegener granulomatosis), and sarcoidosis.

-Treatment of seasonal and perennial allergic rhinitis is generally the same, although attempts at environmental control (eg, eliminating dust mites and cockroaches—see Atopic and Allergic Disorders : Prevention) are recommended for perennial rhinitis.
+Treatment of seasonal and perennial allergic rhinitis is generally the same, although attempts at removal or avoidance of allergens (eg, eliminating dust mites and cockroaches) are recommended for perennial rhinitis.
 For seasonal or severe refractory rhinitis, desensitization immunotherapy may help.

 The most effective first-line drug treatments are

-Nasal corticosteroids with or without oral or nasal antihistamines (see Table: Inhaled Nasal Corticosteroids and Mast Cell Stabilizers)
+Nasal corticosteroids with or without oral or nasal antihistamines (see Table: Inhaled Nasal Corticosteroids)

 Oral antihistamines plus oral decongestants

-Less effective alternatives include nasal mast cell stabilizers (eg, cromolyn) given bid to qid, the nasal H 1 blocker azelastine 2 puffs once/day, and nasal ipratropium 0.03% 2 puffs q 4 to 6 h, which relieves rhinorrhea.
+Less effective alternatives include nasal mast cell stabilizers (eg, cromolyn) given tid to qid, the nasal H1blocker azelastine 1 to 2 puffs twice/day, and nasal ipratropium 0.03% 2 puffs q 4 to 6 h, which relieves rhinorrhea.
 Nasal drugs are often preferred to oral drugs because less of the drug is absorbed systemically.

 Intranasal saline, often forgotten, helps mobilize thick nasal secretions and hydrate nasal mucous membranes; various saline solution kits and irrigation devices (eg, squeeze bottles, bulb syringes) are available OTC, or patients can make their own solutions.